UCSD-Historical-Enrollment-Data/2022FallGrad/README.md

 # Fall 2022 Enrollment Data: Graduate Courses
-Enrollment data for some graduate courses in Fall 2022.
+Enrollment data for some graduate courses in Fall 2022 at UC San Diego.

 I will start uploading data on **May 20, 2022**.